kullervo16/couchdbaccessmanager/README.md

 So this access manager tries to make your life easier, creating some sensible defaults.

+## The security model translation
 A main goal is that (as an admin)you can inspect what the access manager did via fauxton.
 You can also use the available user management screens to add/remove access.. the access manager will take those modifications into account.

+The access manager does not use generic roles to grant access, but specific users.. this way you can directly see who currently has access in the fauxton permission view.
+So an admin is added to the admin list, a reader/writer to the members list.

+A writer is a member that has an additional role.
+This means that we do not support writers that cannot read (which would not make that much sense anyway).
+So retracting or limiting the reader access, directly retracts the writer permission as well.

 ## Features